tldr-pages/tldr/pages/linux/abroot.md

 > Updates are performed using OCI images, to ensure that the system is always in a consistent state.
 > More information: <https://github.com/Vanilla-OS/ABRoot>.

-- Add packages to the local image (Note: after executing this command you need to apply these changes.):
+- Add packages to the local image (Note: after executing this command, you need to apply these changes.):

 `sudo abroot pkg add {{package}}`

-- Remove packages from the local image (Note: after executing this command you need to apply these changes.):
+- Remove packages from the local image (Note: after executing this command, you need to apply these changes.):

 `sudo abroot pkg remove {{package}}`